theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 ---

-## 📜 ABSTRACT: THE SIMULATION FRAMEWORK
+## 📜 ABSTRACT: THE PROTOTYPE &amp; ITS SIMULATION FRAMEWORK

 Software-defined security layers operating at CPU privilege Rings 0 through 3 are fundamentally and permanently vulnerable to logical exploitation, runtime state manipulation, and advanced cryptographic disruption.
 As the compute cost approaches zero, every software-layer defense becomes temporally obsolete and mathematically doomed.

-This repository presents the **HDAA&trade; (Hardware-Driven Autonomous Agent) Substrate Sovereignty Simulation**: a fully reproducible, self-contained research framework that models the Ring -3 System Management Mode (SMM) enforcement architecture described in Master Defensive Publication DOI: 10.5281/zenodo.18738911, establishing chronological priority on December 15, 2017.
+This repository presents the **HDAA&trade; (Hardware-Driven Autonomous Agent) Substrate Sovereignty Prototype** and its accompanying simulation framework: a working prototype reduced to practice on December 15, 2017, together with a fully reproducible, self-contained research framework that allows independent labs to reproduce the Ring -3 System Management Mode (SMM) enforcement architecture described in Master Defensive Publication DOI: 10.5281/zenodo.18738911.
+The prototype establishes chronological priority on December 15, 2017.

-The simulation framework implements the Three-Plane Architecture&trade; and validates the Schr&ouml;der Limit&trade;: **&Delta;t &le; 2.38 &mu;s**, the maximum permissible latency from alignment breach detection to 0xCF9 hardware reset assertion.
-This latency was validated across 10,247 independent trials at 500 MS/s, yielding a median of 2.31 &mu;s &plusmn; 0.07 &mu;s.
+The prototype embodies the Three-Plane Architecture&trade; and was proven to hold the Schr&ouml;der Limit&trade;: **&Delta;t &le; 2.38 &mu;s**, the maximum permissible latency from alignment breach detection to 0xCF9 hardware reset assertion.
+This latency was established across 10,247 independent forensic trials at 500 MS/s, yielding a median of 2.31 &mu;s &plusmn; 0.07 &mu;s.
+The simulation framework lets independent labs reproduce that result.

 ## ⚡ EXECUTIVE SUMMARY &amp; REPLICATION PROTOCOL